zabo-api/zabo-sdk-react-native/README.md

 zabo-sdk-react-native uses websocket to receive the connection success or connection error callbacks in the app.
 You can configure a custom link scheme to your app in order to have a better user experience.

 **1. Enable Deep Linking in your app:**
-Follow the instructions at [React Native Linking](https://reactnative.dev/docs/linking#enabling-deep-links) documentation.
-You can create any scheme you desire.
-We are using `zabo-app`in our examples.
+Follow the instructions at [React Native Linking](https://reactnative.dev/docs/linking#enabling-deep-links) documentation. **You can create your own url scheme.** We are using `zabo-app`in our examples.

 **iOS example:**
 AppDelegate.m